futurice/ios-good-practices/README.md

 #### Constants

+Keep your constants' scope as small as possible.
+For instance, when you only need it inside a class, it should live in that class.
+Those constants that need to be truly app-wide should be kept in one place.
 In Swift, you can use structs defined in a `Constants.swift` file to group, store and access your app-wide constants in a clean way:

 ```swift